mesosphere/dcos-docs-site/pages/1.11/monitoring/logging/aggregating/splunk/index.md

 1. Create a script `$SPLUNK_HOME/bin/scripts/journald-master.sh` that will obtain the Mesos master logs from `journald`.

-      **Tip:** This script can be used with DC/OS and Enterprise DC/OS.
+      **Tip:** This script can be used with DC/OS and DC/OS Enterprise.
 Log entries that do not apply are ignored.

         #!/bin/sh